DHTMLX/docs-suite/docs/grid/configuration.md

 #### Default `numberMask` configs depending on the column type

-When the `"number"` type is specified for a column, the resulting number is converted into the *number* type.
+When the `type:"number"` is specified for a column, the resulting number is converted into the *number* type.
 The default config for this column type is the following:

 ~~~jsx
 {